-In line with the school's Supporting Pupils with Medical Conditions Policy, appropriate support and training will be provided for relevant staff on the use of the emergency inhaler and administering the emergency inhaler.
+In line with the school's Supporting Pupils with Medical Conditions Policy and First Aid Policy, appropriate support and training will be provided for relevant staff (e.g. First Aiders) on the use of the emergency inhaler and administering the emergency inhaler.